9 minsPublished on 5/24/2022

 Ethereum co-founder Vitalik Buterin (Image source)

-Unfortunately, DAO’s smart contract code had a security vulnerability known as the ‘Split Function’.
-Originally, the smart contract included this feature to enable investors to withdraw their investment if they weren’t satisfied with a project.
-If someone invoked the function, users would get their ETH back, and the smart contract would update the public ledger accordingly.
+Unfortunately, DAO's smart contract code had a security vulnerability known as the ‘Split Function'.
+Originally, the smart contract included this feature to enable investors to withdraw their investment if they weren't satisfied with a project.
+If someone invoked the function, users would get their ETH back, and the smart contracts would update the public ledger accordingly.

-Vitalik Buterin and other project developers felt that regaining the confidence of the Ethereum community was necessary.
+After the hack, Vitalik Buterin and other project developers felt that regaining the confidence of the Ethereum community was necessary.
 Users could only trust the Ethereum ecosystem again if they retrieved their money.

-The network’s developers initially proposed a soft fork so that the current and updated versions are mutually compatible.
-But this didn’t materialize due to legal and technical issues.
+Ethereum developers initially proposed a soft fork so that the current and updated versions are mutually compatible.
+But this didn't materialize due to legal and technical issues.
 Instead, the network arrived at a consensus to hard fork Ethereum, which meant the creation of a new and backward-incompatible blockchain.
-Ethereum vs. Ethereum Classic thus became an either / or choice.

 A diagram showing a hard fork.